vspinu/mlvocab/README.md

 The following two-step abstraction is provided by the package:

   1. The vocabulary object is first built from the entire corpus with the help of `vocab()`, `vocab_update()` and `vocab_prune()` functions.
   2. Then, the vocabulary is passed alongside the corpus to a variety of corpus pre-processing functions.
-Most of the `mlvocab` functions accept `unknown_buckets` argument for partial or full hashing of the corpus.
+Most of the `mlvocab` functions accept `nbuckets` argument for partial or full hashing of the corpus.

 Current functionality includes: